klis87/redux-requests/docusaurus/docs/tutorial/5-resetting-requests.md

 // clear errors and data for FETCH_BOOKS query dispatch(resetRequests([FETCH_BOOKS]));

-// clear errors if any for for DELETE_BOOKS mutation dispatch(resetRequests([DELETE_BOOKS]));
+// clear errors if any for DELETE_BOOKS mutation dispatch(resetRequests([DELETE_BOOKS]));

 // clear errors and data for FETCH_BOOKS and FETCH_BOOK with 1 request key